iamdcj/javascripts/core/lexical-structure/identifiers/variables-functions/README.md

 A digit(`0-9`) is not valid as the first character of an identifier in JavaScript; the engine needs to distinguish between `number`s and labels.

+The hypen/dash character `-` is not permitted anywhere in an identifier.

 ## Reserved Words

 The engine will throw an error if the engineer attempts to use a reserved, or to-be reserved word in the language.